wave-squareAlphaHive On-Chain Signatures Verification in Move

 1. Call the verify method in Move.

-Secp256k1 recoverable signature (65 bytes)
+Secp256k1 recoverable signature (65 bytes)arrow-up-right

 1. Generate a key and sign a message.